 \section{Introduction}

-Shapes are characterized by a number of markers that are representational, and explain their different aspects.
-These aspects could be geometric, structural, topological, functional or stylistic.
-These considerations add to our understanding of shape collections, and can be instrumental in solving important problems in 3D vision, geometry processing and computer graphics like shape alignment, shape correspondences, surface reconstruction and shape synthesis.
+Shapes are characterized by a number of markers that are representational and explain their different properties.
+These could be geometric, structural, topological, functional, or stylistic.
+These properties add to our understanding of shape collections and can be instrumental in solving important problems in 3D vision, geometry processing, and computer graphics.
+Applications include shape alignment, shape correspondences, surface reconstruction, and shape synthesis.
 Of these different considerations, the topological invariance of shapes is an oft-observed trait across collections that is seldom explicitly exploited.
-It is an important property of many collections, especially those where the shapes are built in an organic and similar manner.
+It is an important property of many collections, especially those where the shapes have common structure.
 This phenomenon can be observed in human body parts.
 For example, the topology of a healthy human heart is always the same, whether it comes from a child or an adult.
-One of the reasons this has not been addressed is that most shape processing problems, in particular surface extraction techniques, involve choices that are both continuous and combinatorial.
+One of the reasons this has not been explicitly addressed is that most shape processing problems, in particular surface reconstruction techniques, involve choices that are both continuous and combinatorial.
 Continuous choices involve parameter regression, where a certain set of parameters can be regressed from within a continuous set.
-This could include learning chair leg lengths, or the radius of a spherical object.
-The more difficult choices are combinatorial or discrete and often involve making decisions on shape type classifications -- topological information is of this type.
+This could include learning chair leg lengths or the radius of a spherical object.
+The more computationally difficult choices are combinatorial or discrete and often involve making decisions about shape classifications; topological information is of this type.
 For example, this appears in regression of shape grammars, where an example of a combinatorial choice is that of having an armrest or not.
-These combinatorial choices are extremely challenging to make and prove to be a bottleneck in many shape processing tasks.
+Combinatorial choices are extremely challenging to make and prove to be a bottleneck in many shape processing tasks.